 Anticonvulsant use: In convulsive states, dosage of Pentobarbital Sodium Injection, should be kept to a minimum to avoid compounding the depression which may follow convulsions.
 The injection must be made slowly with due regard to the time required for the drug to penetrate the blood-brain barrier.

 Special patient population: Dosage should be reduced in the elderly or debilitated because these patients may be more sensitive to barbiturates.
 Dosage should be reduced for patients with impaired renal function or hepatic disease.

 Inspection: Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution containers permit.
 Solutions for injection showing evidence of precipitation should not be used.

-Pentobarbital Sodium Injection, USP is supplied as follows:
+Pentobarbital Sodium Injection, USP is available in the following sizes:

 Each mL contains: